Annual Budgeting Guide

-The year's end is near, so it's time to start figuring out next year's budget.
+The year's end is on the horizon, so it's time to start figuring out next year's budget.
 However, if you've never developed a business budget before, or your business has gotten significantly more complicated than last year, you might be unsure where to begin.
 To help you get started, we've compiled a quick guide on developing an annual budget.

 The Goals of Your Annual Budget